Even though SMS Messages for business has been in play for years, it’s surrounded by myths and misconceptions. Some of the objections we hear include:

 - 45% would choose one product/service over another based on mobile messaging availability

-Texting is something only young people do – limiting our reach and potential effectiveness.
+Texting and sending SMS messages is something only young people do – limiting our reach and potential effectiveness.

 Wrong again.
-People of all ages find texting intuitive and easy.
+People of all ages find texting and sending SMS messages intuitive and easy.
 Baby boomers are the fastest segment adopting and using technology today.
 Parents and grandparents are adopting and learning how to use technology from their children and grandchildren.
 Recent KPMG research shows just how much influence this transfer of knowledge is having across generations.

 Text messaging only works for B2C companies, like retailers and restaurants.